 Arts Council, the American Embassies in Prague and Vienna, and the Czech Embassy in St. Petersburg.
 Dr. Scheide regularly

-Princeton, and teaches online and sometimes traditional classes for Burlington County College.
-She lives in a 17th-century
+Rider University, Princeton, and teaches additional online classes for several institutions.
+She lives in a 17th-century stone

 house Wiggan, and plays organ in the 1740 stone barn at Church of the Loving Shepherd, Bournelyf, West Chester.